arpabet/glue/README.md

 ### glue.InitializingBean

-For each bean that implements InitializingBean interface, Glue Framework invokes PostConstruct() method at the time of Construction of the bean.
+For each bean that implements InitializingBean interface, Glue Framework invokes PostConstruct() method each the time of bean initialization.
+Glue framework guarantees that at the time of calling this function all injected fields are not nil and all injected beans are initialized.
-This functionality could be used for safe initialization.
+This functionality could be used for safe bean initialization logic.

 Example:
 ```